KIRAN-KUMAR-K3/PASSWORD-GENERATER/README.md

 # TROUBLER
-A CALL AND SMS BOMBING PROGRAM
+A simple program to generate password